carlosaml/grunt-redact/README.md

 # grunt-toggles [![Build Status](https://travis-ci.org/carlosaml/grunt-toggles.png?branch=master)](https://travis-ci.org/carlosaml/grunt-toggles)

-> Pre-packaging feature toggle support for client-side JavaScript applications.
+> Pre-packaging feature toggle support for static applications where toggle-related code can't be delivered to the client.

+## Why?

 > Do you need feature toggle support for your client-side JavaScript app?
 Then you've come to the right place.